devashen07/unity-webar/README.md

 - Home
 - WebAR Scene

 Each state can be toggled between.
-Using this pattern allows separation between interfaces allowing for modular and maintainable codebase.
+Using this pattern allows separation between interfaces allowing for a modular and maintainable codebase, all abiding by OOP and SOLID design principles.
 FSMs are a nice way of decoupling behaviours to better organize the project.
 The states themselves have 3 important points:

 | Method        | Description                                                  |
 |---------------|--------------------------------------------------------------|